This article was originally published on April 25, 2014.

 Wearing glasses for fashion is actually a little crazy, which is why I didn’t want to admit to it the first time around.
 It takes a special kind of person to wear a device meant to assist you with an impairment as a statement piece.
 It’s really no different than someone wearing a knee brace as an accessory.
 People would ask if I had a knee injury, and because I’m doing this honesty thing now, I would say no, I’m just into knee braces.
 That’s odd, we all agree.
 But, glasses are more acceptable because of the way they change your whole look.

 You can switch out your clothes all you want, but you can’t really replicate the way glasses can completely transform you.
 It’s like presenting an alternate version of yourself — a version that cares less what others think.
-When I wear my glasses, people often don’t recognize me; they say I look completely different.
+When I wear my glasses, people often don’t recognise me; they say I look completely different.
 What other accessory can do that?

 So, I have a new pair of glasses that I spent less on than the Burberrys.
 And, when I picked them out, I brought the ultimate test with me: my older brother Damian.
 Genetically programmed to make fun of me whenever possible, he's a litmus test for how I look.
 I went to the Retro Super Future store in Tribeca to find my dream glasses — that's the brand my idol Jenna Lyons wears.

-I tried on a pair of Champagne-colored clear frames, and immediately, I knew I had a winner.
+I tried on a pair of Champagne-coloured clear frames, and immediately, I knew I had a winner.
 That’s the key to wearing glasses — there should be no deliberation.
 If you’re wearing the right pair, you instantly know it.
 I was further convinced by my brother who told me I had to get them.
 Say what?
 Pulse check one, two.
 I asked Instagram, and Instagram loved them.
 Like proposing to your live-in partner after 10 years of dating, glasses and I had decided to hang out together forever.
 Because they’re clear, my new glasses are less obstructive.
 For someone who doesn’t wear a ton of jewelry and prefers more subdued accessories, these fill a void in my wardrobe that nothing else could, so they’re worth the minor annoyance of sometimes walking into walls.
 Maybe I don’t need to wear glasses for vision’s sake, but for fashion’s sake, when people ask, I tell them, "Yes, I need to wear glasses."
 And, I’m telling the truth.